blake-mealey/pipelinedoc/packages/cli/README.md

 - `description`: the description of the template.
 Markdown is supported.
 - `category`: a category to assign the template to.
 Used for grouping templates in the `index.md` doc
+- `usageStyle`: the style of the usage example, either `'insert'` or `'extend'`.
+If `'insert'`, uses the template insertion syntax, and if `'extend'`, uses the template extension syntax.
+Defaults to `'insert'`.
 - `deprecated`: whether or not the template is deprecated.
 Implicitly `true` if `deprecatedWarning` is supplied.
 - `deprecatedWarning`: a message to include with the deprecated warning.
 Markdown is supported.